Chaste/project_AirwayGeneration2015/README.txt

 Installation

 1.)
-The project must be checked out into a copy of the Chaste v3.3 source code
+The project must be checked out into a copy of the Chaste trunk source code
     in <chaste_directory>/projects/AirwayGeneration2015

 2.)
 Unpack AirwayGeneration2015Segmentations.tar.gz somewhere.